Layout Image

 Masayo Ishigure, world renown Koto player, will perform with her Koto and Samisen ensemble: Miyabi.

-Long Island’s own Ryu Shu Taiko Drums of Japan will light up the stage and dazzle you with a variety of Taiko drum styles.
+Long Island’s own Ryu Shu Taiko Drums of Japan will delight you with a variety of Taiko drum styles.

 Demonstrations and Exhibitions: For a list of all demonstrators and exhibitors, click here.